habibcomsats/NVFlare/docs/user_guide/workspace.rst

 ######################
-NVIDIA FLARE Workspace
+[BLINDED] FLARE Workspace
 ######################

-NVIDIA FLARE maintains a workspace for keeping the FL apps and execution results for different jobs under folders with the name of the ``job_id``.
+[BLINDED] FLARE maintains a workspace for keeping the FL apps and execution results for different jobs under folders with the name of the ``job_id``.

-The following is the workspace folder structure when running NVIDIA FLARE for the server and clients.
+The following is the workspace folder structure when running [BLINDED] FLARE for the server and clients.

 .. _server_workspace: